intellectivelab/docs.intellectivelab.com/_docs/unity-react/configuration/repository-data-providers/db.md

 After creating the new connector, you can confirm that it is working by clicking on the icon in the `Test connection` column of the connector.

-### Search Template
+## Search template

 [Search Template configuration for Database repository data provider in Configuration Console](../search-templates/db.md#configuration-console)

-## Unity Configuration - XML Configuration
+# Unity configuration - XML configuration

 Perform configuration steps [common to all Unity data providers](../repository-data-providers.md#common-steps-to-configure-data-provider).

-### Datasource configuration
+## Datasource configuration

-Add a new Datasource element to the configuration:
+Add a new Datasource to the configuration:

 ```xml
 <Datasource ID="datasource_id" class="com.vegaecm.vspace.datasources.JndiDatasource">